revaturelabs/interviewquestions/Python/Python - File Handling/Write.md

 ---

-20.Write a python program to copy the entir content file "sample.txt" to "file.txt"
+20.Write a python program to copy the entire content file "sample.txt" to "file.txt".

 <details><summary><b>Show Answer</b></summary>

+> We want to copy the entire file content to another text file.
+First read the content from one file to write another file.

 ```python
 f = open("file.txt", "r")